stefanbschneider/old-blog/_posts/2021-02-15-rllib-private-cluster.md

 View dashboard: http://localhost:8265

+{% include warning.html text="This currently doesn't work for me.
+It only shows the head node, not the workers." %}

 Connect to cluster and run command for training.
 Note, you can attach but not detach.
 Thus, better to run this in a screen/tmux session.
 ```